Haverstock Sixth Form Admissions

 - Application forms are now available

-- We will notify applicants and parents if a reference is not received by Wednesday 5 February 2020 which is 14 days before the deadline.
+- We will notify applicants and parents if a reference is not received 14 days before the deadline.
 It is then the responsibility of the applicant to follow up our reference request from their current school.

 - All applicants who receive a conditional offer will be invited to attend a ‘Welcome Evening’ at the school to give students an insight into the ethos of the school and to meet some of the sixth form teachers.